Seal element of the university of freiburg in the shape of a flower

 180 ECTS-Points for the full degree programme

-Further information on the admission requirements can be found in the entrance examination statutes (see section "Statutes" below) and on the faculty web pages
+Further information on the admission requirements can be found in the entrance examination and selection statutes (see section "Statutes" below).

 Faculty affiliation